The Transparency Audit

 Audit Note

 We joined Trustpilot in November 2025.
 Records prior to this date are Legacy Archive Records from our founding domain (maidagencyphilippines.com).
-We preserve older records — including 2-star audits — to provide a complete 17-year view.
+We preserve older records — including 2-star audits — to provide a complete view since 2009.
 Platform availability may fluctuate based on privacy settings or algorithm updates.

 Verification Checklist